-- You will take part in visits to local services relevant to the course, along with benefiting from visiting speakers from the sector
+- Visits to local services relevant to the course, along with benefiting from visiting speakers from the sector

-- You will take part in formal parades, undertake drill training and gain a first aid qualification
+- Participation in formal parades, undertaking drill training and gaining a first aid qualification

-- You will take part in practical leadership training and assessed expeditions, including overnight camping, as part of the course
+- Practical leadership training and assessed expeditions, including overnight camping, as part of the course

-- Wide range of units including Government Policies, Leadership and Teamwork and Citizenship and Diversity and Public Service Data Interpretation
+- Wide range of units including Government Policies, Leadership & Teamwork and Citizenship & Diversity, Understanding Discipline and Outdoor & Adventurous Expeditions